ycm-core/ycmd/README.md

 Then run `./build.py --clang-completer --omnisharp-completer --gocode-completer`.
 This should get you going.

+The `--python-executable` option can be used to pass the specific Python interpreter path to CMake as needed, or if CMake cannot find the proper Python interpreter.

 For more detailed instructions on building ycmd, see [YCM's instructions][ycm-install] (ignore the Vim-specific parts).